catalpa-cl/GoBo/README.md

 In this experiment we evaluated the effectiveness of the chosen personalization technique by comparing the baseline model's performance before and after being retrained on all training samples provided by a writer.
 We then averaged the results across all participants and found the technique to reduce the model's CER on all test sets from 14.1% to 8% on average.
 Encouraged by the results we then chose to proceed with improving the data requirements in the following experiments.

 ### Experiment 2: Required Amount of Personalized Handwriting Samples

+One of the main points of interest for the paper was finding the right balance between data requirements and performance gain.
+Accordingly, our second experiment focused on how the personalization technique deals with smaller datasets.
+For all 40 available writing styles we computed the reducting in CER for a total of 53 different dataset sizes (all multiples of 10 from 10 to 530 samples).
+As a result we were able to show that it is possible to obtain decent reductions in error rates even when using smaller subsets of the original datasets.

+### Experiment 3: Personalization or just Task Adaptation